dhrubo55/personal-blog/content/posts/day96-part2.md

 ## 4. BlockingQueue: The Producer-Consumer Pattern

-**The Problem:** A service receives work faster than it can process it.
-Without buffering, you either drop requests or the system becomes overwhelmed.
+**The Problem:** Your service receives 1000 requests/second but processes only 100/second.
+Without buffering, you drop requests or crash.

-The producer-consumer pattern with BlockingQueue is fundamental to async processing.
-It decouples work submission from work execution, providing natural backpressure when consumers can't keep up.
+BlockingQueue decouples work submission from execution.
+It provides natural backpressure when consumers can't keep up.

 **The Solution:** Decouple producers from consumers with a bounded queue.